Finding Balance: A Holistic Approach to Managing Anxiety

 Conversely, our willingness to consciously face and work with (not against) the inherent limitations of life frequently generates gratitude and compassion for self and other.

-It is vitally important that we become aware of what kinds of narratives we entertain and what purpose they serve.
+It is important to become aware of what kinds of narratives you might be entertaining, and what purpose they serve.
 Sometimes, it's hard for us to let go of these limiting stories because we are addicted to the negative feelings they arouse in us.
 A literally sobering fact that's worth your contemplation!

 Using a journal in a question and answer format is useful here.